 M. Versluys, P. Meyboom, and L. Bricault, eds. (

-In Fall 2013, I will teach two courses: LAT 201 "Introduction to Latin Prose" and CLCV 430 "Romans at Home."
-In the latter course, we will discuss Roman families and domestic spaces, including atrium houses, apartment complexes, and the palaces of the emperors.
-This course is also fortunate to have received a small grant from William and Mary encouraging the use of new technologies in the classroom.
-We will use Google's free Sketch-Up program to model houses - testing first-hand various theories about the use and decoration of specific spaces and better learning how to read plans and elevations in the process.
+This semester, I am teaching Roman Art and Archaeology and Latin 202: Introduction to Poetry.
+In Fall 2013, I taught two courses: LAT 201 "Introduction to Latin Prose" and CLCV 430 "Romans at Home."
+In the latter course, we discussed Roman families and domestic spaces, including atrium houses, apartment complexes, and the palaces of the emperors.
+This course was also fortunate to have received a small grant from William and Mary encouraging the use of new technologies in the classroom.
+We used Google's free Sketch-Up program to model houses - testing first-hand various theories about the use and decoration of specific spaces and better learning how to read plans and elevations in the process.